caveat emptor: minimum what!?

 A quick look around the web shows this has been noticed in Chicago and Baltimore, but I imagine people see it as just “one of those things” that isn’t worth bothering about.
 As someone that primarily uses cards and is now in a travel path that doesn’t go past my banks’ ATMs, it annoys the hell out of me.
 Especially since these bars hardly fall into the category of “small business”.
 I might expect it from the Chinese takeaway spot behind my old place that doesn’t have a steady stream of customers, but from a bar that often gets so crowded you can’t move?
 I don’t think so.

 Still, by all accounts these are normal practices.
-I mean, they have been for years, but a number of places have been taking down the minimum purchase signs and accepting the transaction fees as part of doing business.
-I could certainly call Visa or MasterCard every time I encountered this type of thing, and when I worked for a credit card bank, I processed many similar complaints on behalf of customers.
+I mean, they have been for years, but a number of places have been taking down the minimum purchase signs and accepting the transaction fees as part of their business reality.
+They are learning that this is how to establish business credit, at least initially anyway.
+If ever there was a problem, I could certainly call Visa or MasterCard every time I encountered this type of thing, and when I worked for a credit card bank, I processed many similar complaints on behalf of customers.
 But instead, I think I’ll stick to the bars and bartenders that treat me well and don’t see my choice of payment as a hassle.
 Roll with the times, guys.
 Cash is no longer king.